docker/docs/datacenter/ucp/2.1/guides/configure/route-hostnames.md

 Labels with the prefix `com.docker.ucp.mesh.http` allow you to configure a single hostname and port to route to a service.
-If you wish to route multiple ports or hostnames to the same service, then multiple of labels with the prefix `com.docker.ucp.mesh.http` may be created.
+If you wish to route multiple ports or hostnames to the same service, then multiple labels with the prefix `com.docker.ucp.mesh.http` may be created.

 The syntax of this label is as follows: